 Dosol-am is one of Korea's remotest and least-visited Hermitages, only accessible via a rocky 1-hour un-signed

-trail from the tiny road leading up to Yeongwon-sa from the Macheon-dong Valley.
+Yeongwon-sa from the Macheon-dong Valley.
 It is perched at 1160m altitude

 near the southeastern ridgeline of Jiri-san's Samjeong-bong.
 It has only a simple Buddha-shrine, and no San-shin